Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Understanding morphemes is fundamental to everything you'll encounter in linguistics—they're the smallest meaningful units of language, and recognizing how they work unlocks your ability to analyze word formation, grammatical structure, and even language change over time.
+Morphemes are the smallest meaningful units of language, and recognizing how they work is central to analyzing word formation and grammatical structure.
 When you're tested on morphology, you're really being tested on your ability to identify, classify, and explain how meaning gets built from these basic components.

 Don't just memorize definitions here.
 The real exam skill is recognizing what type of morpheme you're looking at and why it functions the way it does.
 Can you spot the difference between a derivational and inflectional suffix?
 Can you explain why "unhappiness" contains multiple morpheme types working together?
-That's the analytical thinking that earns points.
 Master the categories below, and you'll be ready to break down any word thrown at you.

 The most fundamental distinction in morphology is whether a morpheme can function as a word by itself.
-This binary classification—free versus bound—is your starting point for any morphological analysis.
+This binary classification is your starting point for any morphological analysis.

-Compare: Lexical vs. Grammatical morphemes—"run" (lexical) tells you what's happening, while "-ing" (grammatical) tells you when.
+Compare: Lexical vs. Grammatical morphemes: "run" (lexical) tells you what's happening, while "-ing" (grammatical) tells you something about the temporal structure.
 Exam questions often ask you to categorize morphemes in a sentence; remember that grammatical morphemes are the glue holding content together.

 When bound morphemes attach to roots, they do fundamentally different jobs.
 This distinction between derivational and inflectional morphemes is one of the most frequently tested concepts in morphology.

-Compare: Derivational vs. Inflectional morphemes—both are bound, but derivational morphemes build new dictionary entries while inflectional morphemes create grammatical variants of the same word.
-Classic FRQ prompt: "Explain why 'unhappier' contains both types."
+Compare: Derivational vs. Inflectional morphemes: both are bound, but derivational morphemes build new dictionary entries while inflectional morphemes create grammatical variants of the same word.
+A classic prompt: "Explain why 'unhappier' contains both types." ("Un-" is derivational because it creates a new word with a different meaning; "-er" is inflectional because it marks the comparative degree without changing the part of speech.)

 Every complex word has a structural core and elements that modify it.
 Understanding how roots combine with affixes is essential for diagramming word structure.

-Not all morphemes fit neatly into categories.
-These unusual types reveal the complexity of language and often appear as challenging exam questions.
+Not all morphemes fit neatly into the categories above.
+These unusual types reveal the complexity of language and tend to show up as trickier exam questions.

 | Concept | Best Examples |